glenreesor/HammerBar/README.md

 Remember that HammerBar is written in an interpreted language (Lua), it has:

 - poll Hammerspoon for a list of applications
-- poll every applicatoin for a list of windows
+- poll every application for a list of windows
 - poll every application's window to keep the status (minimized or not as well as window title) up to date